-All amounts in these consolidated financial statements are expressed in the Latvian official currency - euro (EUR).
-Transactions in foreign currencies are translated into euros at the reference exchange rate set by the European Central Bank as at the transaction date.
+All amounts in these financial statements are expressed in the Latvian national currency - euro (EUR).
+Transactions in foreign currencies are revalued to the functional currency of the Company at the reference exchange rate set by the European Central Bank as at the transaction date.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at the reporting date exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the income statement of the respective period.

-All monetary asset and liability items were revalued to the functional currency of the Group according to the reference exchange rate of the European Central Bank on the reporting date.
-Non-monetary items of assets and liabilities are revalued to the functional currency of the Group in accordance with the reference exchange rate set by the European Central Bank on the transaction date.
+All monetary asset and liability items were revalued to the functional currency of the Company according to the reference exchange rate of the European Central Bank on the reporting date.
+Non-monetary items of assets and liabilities are revalued to the functional currency of the Company in accordance with the reference exchange rate set by the European Central Bank on the transaction date.

-30.06.2015.
-30.06.2014.
+Ū 30.06.2015 30.06.2014

 1 USD 1.118900 1.365800

 1 GBP 0.711400 0.801500